What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 Best Quality Earbuds for Bike Commuting

 Here’s another big player whose sports earbuds can’t be omitted from this buying guide/review.
-The Sony WF-SP700N could easily be the best cycling headphones for city commuting.
+Now that their price has been slashed by about 75%, the Sony WF-SP700N could easily be the best cycling headphones for city commuting.

 Their ambient sound mode blends music and environmental sounds, making it safe to wear them while cycling in the city, while the active noise cancellation blocks everything if you wish to be completely immersed in your music (better than Airpods and Powerbeats).